Vahelnir/lumis-book/README.md

 - [x] changing (with the pagination) page must be animated
 - [x] we can (lightly) theme the book
 - [ ] book is a custom element
+- [x] book is a vue component

+### Technical TODOs:

+- [ ] use slots to customize parts of the book
+- [ ] try to refactor this by using state machines or something.
+- [ ] try to refactor this only using Vue (might be easier with state machines)
+- [ ] manage busy states directly inside of the core system
+- [ ] try using animations instead of transitions (and also use the transitionend/transitionstart or animationend/animationstart events)